nasa/nasapress/README.md

 * `yarn run start` — Compile assets when file changes are made, start Browsersync session
 * `yarn run build` — Compile and optimize the files in your assets directory
 * `yarn run build:production` — Compile assets for production

-## Todos

-Make site title customizable in wp-admin.
-Make right side of footer customizable in wp-admin.